Ytrewq13/YtrewqOS/README.md

 My custom homebrew operating system for ARM 64 bit targets (specifically Raspberry Pi 3 model B).

-Currently this is only a bootloader written ARMv8 assembly.

-I Have plans to create the beginnings of a microkernel in C.
+Currently contains a bootloader in ARMv8 assembly and the beginnings of a kernel in C (along with a small library for interacting with the hardware).

 Name will likely change.